mosaicml/composer/docs/source/trainer/using_the_trainer.rst

         seed=42,
     )

-If no seed is provided, a random seed will be generated from system time.
+If no seed is provided, a random seed will be generated from the system time.

-Since the model and dataloaders are initialized outside of the Trainer, for complete determinism, we recommend calling :func:`~composer.utils.reproducibility.seed_all` and/or :func:`~composer.utils.reproducibility.configure_deterministic_mode` before creating any objects.
+Since the model and dataloaders are initialized outside of the Trainer, for complete determinism we recommend calling :func:`~composer.utils.reproducibility.seed_all` and/or :func:`~composer.utils.reproducibility.configure_deterministic_mode` before creating any objects.
 For example:

 .. testsetup::